Skip to content

 Agile artifacts

 Artifacts bring structure and transparency to the agile methodology.
-Artifacts empower teams with valuable insights to optimize collaboration and drive project success.
+Artifacts empower teams with valuable insights to optimise collaboration and drive project success.

 These are the main 3 ones: